gcclinux/woodlanders-launcher/README.md

 ### Windows: "Java is not recognized"
 - The installer package automatically handles Java installation
 - For manual installation, download Java from [adoptium.net](https://adoptium.net/)

+### macOS: "App can't be opened because it is from an unidentified developer"
+- Control+click (or right-click) the app and select **Open**
+- Click **Open** in the security dialog
+- This only needs to be done once on first launch

+### macOS: App won't start
+- Verify you're running macOS 11 (Big Sur) or later
+- Ensure you have an Apple Silicon Mac (M1/M2/M3/M4)
+- Check Activity Monitor to see if the process is running
+- Try removing the app and reinstalling from the DMG

 ### Linux: Application won't start
 - Ensure Java 21+ is installed: `java -version`